risc0/risc0-foundry-template/README.md

 ## Overview

-Here is a simplified overview of how devs can integrate RISC Zero, with [Bonsai] proving, into their Ethereum smart contracts:
+Here is a simplified overview of how devs can integrate RISC Zero, including with [Bonsai][docs-bonsai] proving, into their Ethereum smart contracts:

 ![RISC Zero Foundry Template Diagram](images/risc0-foundry-template.png)

-1. Run your application logic in the [RISC Zero zkVM].
-The provided [publisher] app sends an off-chain proof request to the [Bonsai] proving service.
+1. Run your application logic in the [RISC Zero zkVM][docs-zkvm].
+The provided [publisher](./apps) app sends an off-chain proof request to the [Bonsai] proving service.
-2. [Bonsai] generates the program result, written to the [journal], and a SNARK proof of its correctness.
+2. [Bonsai][docs-bonsai] generates the program result, written to the [journal][term-journal], and a SNARK proof of its correctness.
-3. The [publisher] app submits this proof and journal on-chain to your app contract for validation.
+3. The [publisher](./apps) app submits this proof and journal on-chain to your app contract for validation.
-4. Your app contract calls the [RISC Zero Verifier] to validate the proof.
+4. Your app contract calls the [RISC Zero Verifier][docs-verifier] to validate the proof.
 If the verification is successful, the journal is deemed trustworthy and can be safely used.

 ## Dependencies

-First, [install Rust] and [Foundry], and then restart your terminal.
+First, [install Rust][install-rust] and [Foundry][install-foundry], and then restart your terminal.

 ```sh
 # Install Rust